Becoming the One They Choose

 Make HR a strategic priority.

 HR has taken a back seat far too long.
 Every company should have a talented CHRO on its leadership team to ensure a competitive edge in winning and retaining the best people.
-If you don’t already have a CHRO, it will be critical that you find one in 2019 or elevate the right person into this strategic leadership role.
+If you don’t already have a CHRO, it will be critical that you find one or elevate the right person into this strategic leadership role.
 Having the right people on board is the cornerstone for successful sales and marketing, operations, financial management, and customer service.
 Do you have a trusted CHRO on your team who competently and strategically handles the people side in a way that supports growth and profitability?

 Enhance experience through culture and brand.